 Higher Installation Cost & Complexity

-The biggest downside of underground tanks is the installation effort.
+The biggest downside of underground rainwater tanks is the installation effort.
 You’ll need to excavate a substantial hole, which often means hiring a digger or contractor.
-The tank itself tends to be more expensive and built to be durable (to withstand soil pressure).
-There are also costs for proper base preparation, backfilling, and possibly adding a concrete surround or reinforcement depending on the soil conditions.
-Overall, the upfront cost of a below-ground system is significantly higher than an equivalent above-ground setup.
+The tank itself tends to be more expensive and built to withstand soil pressure.
+There are also costs for proper base preparation, backfilling, and possibly adding a concrete surround or reinforcement depending on soil conditions.
+Overall, the upfront cost of an underground rainwater tank is significantly higher than an equivalent aboveground setup.

 Professional Installation Often Required

-Unlike a simple water butt, installing an underground tank is usually not a DIY job for the average homeowner.
+Unlike a simple water butt, installing an underground rainwater tank is usually not a DIY job for the average homeowner.
 It involves technical steps like connecting inlet/outlet pipework, setting up a pump and filtration, and ensuring the tank won’t float or collapse when empty.
 Mistakes can be costly, so many people opt to have professionals design and install the system.
-This can add to the timeline and budget.

 Maintenance and Access Challenges

-While underground tanks need less frequent upkeep (since they aren’t exposed to debris and sunlight), when maintenance or repairs are needed it can be more complicated.
+While underground rainwater tanks need less frequent upkeep, when maintenance or repairs are needed it can be more complicated.
 Access is through a manhole cover, and working on the tank might require entering a confined space or digging if there’s an issue.
-Simple tasks like cleaning the tank interior or fixing a leak are harder than with an above-ground tank.
-You’ll want to install things like pre-filters and an accessible pump to minimise how often you need to open the tank.
+Simple tasks like cleaning the tank interior or fixing a leak are harder than with an aboveground tank.
+Installing pre-filters and an accessible pump can help minimise how often you need to open the tank.

 Soil and Site Constraints

-Your ground conditions will determine if a below-ground tank is feasible.
-If you have very high groundwater or a water table, a buried tank might be prone to floating or flooding.
-Very rocky ground can complicate digging.
-Also, heavy clay soil can be problematic, clay doesn’t drain well and can exert pressure; some manufacturers warn that high clay content soil may not be suitable for their underground tanks.
-Always check the site conditions.
-In some cases, an above-ground solution might be the only viable choice if the ground is unsuitable for excavation.
+Your ground conditions will determine if an underground rainwater tank is feasible.
+High groundwater or a water table close to the surface can cause a buried tank to float.
+Very rocky ground can complicate digging, and heavy clay soil can exert pressure on the tank, with some manufacturers warning that high clay content soil may not be suitable for their underground rainwater tanks.
+Always check site conditions beforehand.

 Less Flexibility After Installation

-Once installed, an underground tank is essentially permanent.
-You can’t easily move it if you redesign your garden or relocate to a new house.
+Once installed, an underground rainwater tank is essentially permanent.
+You can’t easily move it if you redesign your garden or relocate.
 Changing its position or upgrading capacity later would require new excavation.
-In contrast, above-ground systems are easier to adapt over time.
-This means you have to carefully plan your underground tank’s size and placement upfront to get it right the first time.
+This means careful upfront planning of the tank’s size and placement is essential.

 Requires Pump and Power

-To use the water from an underground tank, you will almost always need a pump (electric or otherwise) to push the water up to where it’s needed.
-This adds a bit of ongoing energy cost and another component to maintain.
-(Gravity-fed options from underground tanks are rare, unless the outlet is downhill from the tank.)
-Above-ground tanks, by comparison, can sometimes work via gravity alone for garden watering if elevated, though pumps are still used for any fed-in systems.
+To use the water from an underground rainwater tank, you will almost always need an electric pump to push the water up to where it’s needed.
+This adds a small ongoing energy cost and another component to maintain.
+Aboveground rainwater tanks, by comparison, can sometimes work via gravity alone for garden watering if elevated, though pumps are still used for any fed-in systems.

-Choosing between an above-ground and underground rainwater tank ultimately comes down to your priorities: budget, space, and how you intend to use the water.
-In summary, an aboveground tank is an affordable, easy starting point, great for garden irrigation and modest rainwater needs, with the trade-off of being visible and somewhat exposed.
-An underground tank offers a hidden, higher-capacity solution better suited for serious water reuse (like supplying toilets or multiple uses), at the cost of a more involved installation and higher upfront expense.
-Both can dramatically reduce your mains water usage and help make your home more sustainable.
+Choosing between an aboveground and underground rainwater tank ultimately comes down to your priorities: budget, space, and how you intend to use the stored water.
+In summary, an aboveground rainwater tank is an affordable, easy starting point, great for garden irrigation and modest water storage needs, with the trade-off of being visible and somewhat exposed.
+An underground rainwater tank offers a hidden, higher-capacity solution better suited for serious water reuse (like supplying toilets or multiple household uses), at the cost of a more involved installation and higher upfront expense.
+Both types of rainwater tanks can dramatically reduce your mains water usage and help make your home more sustainable.

-If you’re still unsure which option is best for your project, consider reaching out for expert advice.
-Many UK rainwater harvesting specialists (including our team) can assess your site and water needs and recommend a suitable system.
-Remember that whichever route you choose, you’ll be joining a growing number of eco-conscious homeowners tapping into the free resource that falls from the sky.
-By harvesting rainwater, you’ll not only save money and water, you’ll also be doing your part to buffer against droughts and reduce runoff in heavy rains.
+If you’re still unsure which rainwater tank is best for your project, consider reaching out for expert advice.
+Many UK rainwater tank specialists (including our team) can assess your site and water needs and recommend a suitable system.
+Whichever route you choose, you’ll be joining a growing number of eco-conscious homeowners tapping into the free resource that falls from the sky.
+By installing a rainwater tank, you’ll not only save money and reduce water consumption, you’ll also be doing your part to buffer against droughts and reduce runoff in heavy rains.

 Ready to get started?
 A good first step is understanding how much rainwater storage your property actually needs.
-Our rainwater tank size calculator helps you estimate the ideal capacity based on your roof area, rainfall levels and intended water usage, so you can make an informed decision from the outset.
-Once you know the right size, you’ll be better placed to choose a system that captures and stores rainwater efficiently, supports your household needs and maximises long-term savings.
+Our rainwater tank size calculator helps you estimate the ideal capacity based on your roof area, rainfall levels, and intended water usage, so you can make an informed decision from the outset.
+Once you know the right size, you’ll be better placed to choose a rainwater tank that captures and stores water efficiently, supports your household needs, and maximises long-term savings.

 Posted by Callum Vallance-Poole, on November 28, 2025.